uber/RxDogTag/BENCHMARK.md

 ### Subscribe Cost (grouped by complexity)

+This measures the cost to subscription incurred by RxDogTag.

 #### Simple (Observable)
 | Benchmark | time (ns) | time (ms) | percent increase |
 |---------- |-----------|-----------|------------------|